Music of Sweden: Classical

 Wilhelm Stenhammar was a Swedish classical composer and a musician.

 The father of Swedish classical music is often claimed to be Johan Helmich Roman (1694–1758); his most famous work is the Drottningholm Music, written for the wedding of Crown Prince Adolf Frederick.
 Another influential composer is Carl Michael Bellman, whose patron was the king Gustav III of Sweden.
-Bellmans' songs are often about drinking, prostitution and everyday love troubles.
+Bellman's songs are often about drinking, prostitution and everyday love troubles.
 He was a virtuoso improviser, and his songs, in the collections Fredmans epistlar and Fredmans sånger, are widely performed in Europe in different translations.
 Bellman is most notable for his extensive influence on later Swedish musical traditions.
 Joseph Martin Kraus (1756–1792) had a life span very similar to that of Mozart, who lived between 1756 and 1792.
 Kraus was an innovative composer, with a music filled with finesse and bold contrasts.
 His harmonic language was very personal, although his ability to develop motives never reached the level of the Viennese composers such as Mozart or Haydn.
 In the early romantic era, Franz Berwald (1796–1868) was the most prominent of the Swedish composers.
 His music was almost ignored during his lifetime, and he made his living as an orthopedic surgeon.
-He gained most of his recognition after his death, and composers such as Atterberg and Wilhelm Stenhammar worked hard to raise interest in Berwalds' music.
+He gained most of his recognition after his death, and composers such as Kurt Atterberg and Wilhelm Stenhammar worked hard to raise interest in Berwald's music.